Lightstreamer/Lightstreamer-kafka-connector/docker/README.md

 # Lightstreamer Kafka Connector Docker Image

-This folder contains the resources required to build a Docker image of the Lightstreamer Kafka Connector.
+This folder contains the resources to build the Docker image for the Lightstreamer Kafka Connector.

 The image derives from the official [Lightstreamer Docker image](https://hub.docker.com/_/lightstreamer) and adds the Kafka Connector adapter.